 Sicuani 3.540m / 11.614 ft. above sea level

-Another stop on your bus trip from Puno to Cusco.
+Another stop on the Puno to Cusco bus.
 A person got to eat of course.
 As you’re travelling as a tourist, you’ll be dropped off at a tourist restaurant where you’ll be served the tourist lunch menu for tourist prices.
 There isn’t anything else around to wonder off on your own, so I took the opportunity for a toilet break and waited for the bus to leave again.

 Raqchi 3.450m / 11.319 ft. above sea level